 World Pork Expo is worth a look

 Educational and marketing programs will appeal to many of those who attend this important pork industry event.
-For others, the more than 1,000 exhibits will be the draw.
-The event also offers ample opportunities for recreation and camaraderie.
+For others, the more than 450 commercial exhibits will be the draw.
+The Expo also offers ample opportunities for recreation and camaraderie.

-The National Pork Producers Council, an entity that conducts public outreach on behalf of 44 affiliated state organizations, owns the Expo and orchestrates this popular extravaganza.
-The organizers say this expo is the largest pork-industry trade show in the world.
+The National Pork Producers Council, an entity that conducts public outreach on behalf of 44 affiliated state organizations, owns the Expo and orchestrates this popular show.
+The organizers say this is the largest pork-industry trade show in the world.

-At a time when an economic downturn is of concern to many Iowans, the expo offers a particularly welcome opportunity to learn more about the pork industry’s future.
+At a time when a sluggish economy is of concern to many Iowans, the Expo offers a particularly welcome opportunity to learn more about the pork industry’s future.

 It’s unlikely that anyone who lives in Iowa does not already know that pork production is exceptionally important to the economic vitality of the Hawkeye State.
-It may come as a surprise, however, that hogs raised in Iowa account for 25 percent of U.S. hog production.
+It may come as a surprise, however, that hogs raised in Iowa account for more than 30 percent of U.S. hog production.
 Iowa ranks as the nation’s top hog-producing state.

-The following highlights from a recent statistical overview of the pork industry, developed by the economics department of Iowa State University, underline just how major a factor pork production is to Iowa’s prosperity:
+The following statistical highlights derived from the U.S. Department of Agriculture’s 2007 U.S. Census of Agriculture and analysis by Spencer Parkinson of Decision Innovation and experts at Iowa State University underline just how major a factor pork production is to Iowa’s prosperity:

-- The industry’s Iowa payroll is more than $2 billion annually; and
+- The industry’s Iowa payroll is nearly $1 billion annually; and

-- The overall annual economic impact on Iowa of pork production is $12 billion.
+- The overall annual economic impact on Iowa of pork production is about $5 billion.